-I doubt many have wondered what was the first horror movie made by the Soviet Union, but it’s a little feature with an equally little title, Viy, based on Nikolai Gogol’s 1835 short story of the same name.
-Produced during a rather intense period of the Cold War, this faith-based dark fantasy is rather light hearted in comparison to Western horror films, which often aimed to terrify above all else.
+I doubt many have wondered what the first horror movie made by the Soviet Union, but it’s a little feature with an equally little title, Viy, based on Nikolai Gogol’s 1835 short story of the same name.
+Produced during a rather intense period of the Cold War, this faith-based dark fantasy is rather light-hearted in comparison to Western horror films, which often aimed to terrify above all else.
 The simple tale follows a young and awkward priest, Khoma Brutus, upon being ordered by his seminary to preside over the wake of a young woman in a remote village where earlier, he encountered a witch.

 Visually, the film borrows heavily from the artistic styles of prominent filmmaking nations, most noticeably, German expressionism.
 There’s a bombardment of bizarre images during the final act, many of which are akin to those experienced in nightmares, with no rhyme or reason to them.
 Ghoulish creatures and sub-human entities give hints of Hammer Horror, which at the time was at the height of its Gothic era, clearly influencing the set design of Viy, it’s setting of a wooden church, in particular.
-Some of the visual effects appear dated for the time period, but again reflect a specific style, which in this case seems to be silent films, even steering towards the medium’s dominate turquoise colour hue that came about with subsequent theatrical screenings decades later.
+Some of the visual effects appear dated for the time period, but again reflect a specific style, which in this case seems to be silent films, even steering towards the medium’s dominant turquoise colour hue that came about with subsequent theatrical screenings decades later.
 Viy is also quite short at only 76-minutes, much like the Universal Monster Classics, adapting a similar narrative structure in addition to an emphasis on atmosphere.

 VIDEO AND AUDIO